Can I call the residence and talk to my loved one?

 Will my loved one get the care they need during an outbreak?

 All residents will be provided with the care most appropriate to their needs, within the restrictions the Public Health Unit puts in place to stop the spread of the virus.
 We will ensure residents are updated on any changes to their care routines.
 Some changes you can expect will be in relation to meal services, hygiene procedures such as wearing full personal protective equipment, and a reduction in visiting services such as hairdressing.

 Partners in Care will come into effect should here be any issues with staffing.
 If you are wanting to volunteer your time and assist with caring for your loved one, please contact the Facility Manager.
 Please note PPE training would need to be undertaken for any partner in care.

 If next of kin are unable to be a Partner in Care, what happens?

 Residents can have one Partner in Care and one nominated visitor.
 If a next of kin is unable to be a Partner in Care, another family member can be nominated.
 A Partner in Care form would need to be completed, please speak to the Facility Manager.

 Will we be notified if we have been accepted as a Partner in Care?

 What is the isolation process if my loved one tests positive?

-The positive case would need to isolate in their room and receive the appropriate testing for a 7-day period.
+Under our care and supervision, the positive case would need to isolate in their room and receive the appropriate testing for a 7-day period.
 All other residents in that house/wing would not need to isolate in their rooms but would need to remain in the house/wing.
 RAT or PCR tests would be undertaken for anyone who was in close contact with the person of concern.

 Will I be contacted if my loved one’s status changes?